pietergreyling/web3_programming_with_gno/README.md

 The example project for this tutorial is a simple number guessing game.

-In the Go programming language, the essential logic for a command line (CLI) / terminal program looks as follows.
+In the Go programming language, the essential logic for a command line guessing game program looks as follows.

 ```golang